Dataridoo/flex-template-web/docs/README.md

 ## Why Pedalworld?

-_Short answer:_ Demonstrate the features of Flex with a marketplace for renting saunas.
+_Short answer:_ Demonstrate the features of Flex with a marketplace for renting pedalworld.
 Because why not.

 _Long answer:_ Pedalworld works as a template for a marketplace user interface.
 It can be used as a